Ziumper/ziumper.github.io/_pages/about.md

 I am passionate about creating new, interesting things that helps people.
 In addition, I love playing guitar, listen to music and spending time outdoors while traveling and exploring the world around me.

+## Education

+> ***Gdańsk University of Technology***: 2021 - current
+> Master's in computer science studies

+> ***Universtiy of Warima nad Mazury***: 2013 – 2017
+> Engineer's degree in computer science

+> ***Stanisław Staszic School Complex in Szczytno***: 2008 - 2012
+>  IT technician

 ## Past Experience

 My developer story started in the summer of 2017 after my successful graduation in computer science.
 Since that, I am always looking for an opportunity to grow my skills.
 Software development is a way to create with only imagination as a border, so I started a company to bring my skills to a new level.
 I hope we can work together on new exciting things.

 ### Farmind
 Create, develop and test games in Unity and C# from 2020.